 This professional is available for new clients.

-Before training to be a counsellor, I was involved in for many years in running a medium-sized family business, with all the highs and lows that brings.
+Before training to be a counsellor, I was involved, for many years, in running a medium-sized family business, with all the highs and lows that brings.
 I have always been interested in family issues - after all, family is our first place of learning - and this is what led me back into psychology and formal training.
 A well-known psychologist once wrote about the importance of playfulness as a sign of well-being, and this is something that feels meaningful.
-In my work I sometimes offer the chance to use other means of expression, drawing for example, if it seems appropriate - although of course this is not for everyone - and this can feel very liberating.
+In my work I sometimes offer the chance to use other means of expression, drawing, clay, imagery for example, if it seems appropriate - although of course this is not for everyone - and this can feel very liberating.

 I currently run a full-time therapy practice from two venues: one in Hampstead, London and the other in the peaceful country surroundings of Radwinter.

 How counselling can help

 Everybody requires something different from their counselling or therapy experience and I aim to be flexible in adapting to what your needs might be; in doing so, I am able to use a variety of different theoretical approaches.
 Primarily, though, I offer a humanistic, integrative psychology and use conversation, encouragement, challenge and creativity to do this.

 Your counselling sessions are an opportunity to be in a safe and respectful place where you can take time out from the pressures of everyday life and start to clarify and explore the current difficulties or issues you may be experiencing.
 Becoming more conscious, more self-aware can lead to the opportunity for forgiveness, healing and/or change.
 It may be, however, that you just want to talk things over with a non-judgmental, professional person and get some help finding a few new ideas on how to manage life more effectively.